 Put into your container and mash out any air pockets.
 It is now ready to ferment.
 How much it should ferment before you put it into the refrigerator depends upon how quickly you want it to get sour.

-At a minimum let it sit out overnight the first night.
-But you should let it sit out until it starts to have a slight fermentation smell.
-At 70F that should be twenty four to forty eight hours.
+At a minimum, let it sit out overnight the first night.
+But it would be best if you let it sit out until it starts to have a slight fermentation smell.
+At 70F, that should be twenty-four to forty-eight hours.

 - 1 head Napa Cabbage 5 to 6 pounds

 - Chop the cabbage into 1.5 to 2 inch pieces.

 - Add 1/3 of salt and mix.